 Large documents should be referenced and explained in the application.

-FRRR makes grants to communities, but we also need to be able to demonstrate to our funding partners where communities need support.
-To help us do this, we have grouped the kinds of projects communities commonly us us to help fund into seven areas, which we call the Activity Tree:
+We have grouped the kinds of projects communities commonly ask us to help fund into seven areas, which we call the Activity Tree:

 1. Building community resilience